Policy TrackerNZMETHODOLOGY

 OUTPUT GAP

 The output gap is sourced from RBNZ MPS projections as a percentage of potential output.
-Using the RBNZ's own estimate is preferable to computing one independently (e.g. via HP filter) because the Taylor Rule is then benchmarked against the RBNZ's own assessment of economic slack — the same view that informed their decisions.
+Using the RBNZ's own estimate is preferable to computing one independently — the Taylor Rule is then benchmarked against the same view of economic slack that informed the RBNZ's actual decisions.

 The MPS output gap for the current quarter is technically an RBNZ projection rather than a finalised estimate.
 It is included because the RBNZ uses it in their own deliberations, and is labelled provisional where relevant.

 Core inflation measures for the current quarter are not published in the MPS.
 When a core measure is selected, the Taylor estimate shown is from the most recent quarter for which that measure is available, with a data-pending note.
-CPI Headline is the only measure where the current quarter is always available via the MPS.
+CPI Headline is the only measure where the current quarter is always available.

 INFLATION MEASURES

-Trimmed Mean (30%) removes the largest price increases and decreases from the CPI basket before averaging, reducing sensitivity to one-off movements.
+Trimmed Mean (30%) removes the largest price movements from the CPI basket before averaging, reducing sensitivity to one-off changes.
 Sectoral Factor Model estimates the common inflation component separately across tradable and non-tradable sectors.
-CPI Headline is included for completeness but is the noisiest measure and least suited for Taylor Rule analysis.
+CPI Headline is included for completeness but is the noisiest measure and least suited to Taylor Rule analysis.

-Changing the inflation measure updates all Taylor calculations, charts, scatter plots, and regime comparison OLS estimates simultaneously.
+Changing the measure updates all Taylor calculations, charts, scatter plots, and OLS estimates simultaneously.
 Historical coverage varies — older quarters may be null for some core measures.

 PARAMETER PLAYGROUND

-Historical mode (default) uses the RBNZ's published neutral rate path and the historical π* step series — the most realistic setting, reflecting the frameworks the RBNZ was working with at each point.
+Historical mode (default) uses the RBNZ's published neutral rate path and the historical π* step series — the most realistic setting, reflecting the frameworks the RBNZ was working within at each point.

 α and β sliders control the rule's sensitivity to the inflation gap and output gap.
-Default 0.5/0.5 follows Taylor's original specification.
-R² fit statistics update live as parameters change, showing how well the current specification tracks the actual OCR.
+Default 0.5 / 0.5 follows Taylor's original (1993) specification.
+R² fit statistics update live, showing how well the current specification tracks the actual OCR.

 OLS estimation regresses (OCR − r*) on the inflation gap and output gap with no intercept, estimating the α and β that best describe actual OCR decisions over the selected window.
-The no-intercept specification is correct because subtracting r* from the left-hand side already accounts for the baseline — an intercept would redundantly re-estimate it.
+The no-intercept specification is correct because subtracting r* already accounts for the baseline.
 The R² reported is uncentered, which is appropriate for a no-intercept model and will generally read higher than a standard centred R².

 ANALYTICS PAGE